0xPolygonMiden/miden-base/docs/architecture/limits.md

 - Max assets per account: **no limit**.
 - Max top-level storage slots per account: **255**.
 Each storage slot can contain an unlimited amount of data (e.g., if the storage slot contains an array or a map).
-- Max code size per account: **no limit** (but we plan to enforce code size limit in the future, at least for public accounts).
+- Max code size per account: **no limit** (but we plan to enforce a code size limit in the future, at least for public accounts).

 ## Notes
 - Min assets per note: **0**.
 - Max assets per note: **255**.
 - Max inputs per note: **128**.
-The value can be represented using as a single byte while being evenly divisible by 8.
+The value can be represented as a single byte while being evenly divisible by 8.
-- Max code size per note: **no limit** (but we plan to enforce code size limit in the future, at least for public notes).
+- Max code size per note: **no limit** (but we plan to enforce a code size limit in the future, at least for public notes).

 ## Transactions
 - Max input notes per transaction: **1024**.
 - Max output notes per transaction: **1024**.
-- Max code size of tx script: **no limit** (but we plan to enforce code size limit in the future).
+- Max code size of tx script: **no limit** (but we plan to enforce a code size limit in the future).
 - Max number of VM cycles: **$2^{30}$**.

 ## Batches